rauccapuclla/SimpleJavaService/README.md

 ```
 curl http://localhost:8080
 ```
-The response should be "Applicacion de laboratorio V1"
+The response should be "Applicacion de laboratorio V[version number]"